Joe Biden Says Republicans Should Withdraw Supreme Court Nomination If He Wins The Election

-Joe Biden is calling on Senate Republicans to follow their conscience with the Supreme Court vacancy, saying that any nominee from Donald Trump with be withdrawn if Biden wins the presidency in November.
+Joe Biden is calling on Senate Republicans to follow their conscience with the Supreme Court vacancy, saying that any nominee from Donald Trump be withdrawn if Biden wins the presidency in November.

 As The Hill reported, the Democratic presidential candidate made an appeal directly to his Republican counterparts on Sunday, saying during a speech in Philadelphia that a handful of senators will be able to determine what happens with the seat left open by the death of Ruth Bader Ginsburg on Friday.

 Like many on the left, Biden has spoken out against plans to move forward in submitting a nomination and holding hearings after Republican leaders said in 2016 that there should not be a vacancy filled during a presidential election year.

 Senate Majority Leader Mitch McConnell, who vowed four years ago not to hold hearings for a nominee from Barack Obama, has changed course and called on Trump to nominate a potential replacement for Ginsburg.

 “Don’t vote to confirm anyone nominated under the circumstances President Trump and Sen. McConnell have created,” Biden said during his remarks on Sunday.
 “Don’t go there.
 Hold your constitutional duty, your conscience.
 Let the people speak.
 Cool the flames that have been engulfing our country.”